wpendl99/.github/profile/css/debuggingCss/debuggingCss.md

 ![Debugging CSS demo](debuggingCssExample.gif)

-Now, notice that if you resize the browser so that it is wider the centered text will appear left justified.
+Now, notice that if you resize the browser so that it is wider, the centered text will appear left justified.

 ![Debugging CSS centered text](debuggingCssCenteredText.jpg)